danielharrell/SumLect2015/Lost_Idea_LA.md

 St. John's in particular, or liberal education more generally, on the matter of intellectual courage.

-We come, then, to the first thing we seem to lose unwittingly, in losing the idea of liberal art knowingly: we forget how to distinguish a liberal education from any education, or even from what happens in human life regardless of education.
-In other words, we forget how to provide an answer to the question of what it means to be educated, even for those who give a different answer.
+It would easy, of course, to distinguish a liberal education from any education, if it could be said just what is learned, or read, or written, or spoken, or thought, to locate these skills in a liberal education alone.
+But to say this much is just what defenses of liberal education refuse to say, in wanting to claim the skills in question can be applied to anything.
+And this suggests that once we forget the idea of a liberal art, we forget how to distinguish a liberal education from any education, or even from what happens in human life regardless of education.

-But if we forget this, it seems we also risk forgetting something else, that is potentially self-defeating: which is how to convince those who do give a different answer, that theirs is not the only answer, at least for those who become serious about their education, and want it to have content.
+But in forgetting this much, it seems we also then forget how to show that something is lost in a choice against liberal education, since there is nothing to distinguish a liberal education from any education.
+And since we are put in this predicament by making liberal education a matter of something other than content, we so risk making any *choice* about education a matter of content, which makes a choice against liberal education not just possible, but likely, at for those who become serious about their education, and want it to have content.
 I can use computer programming again as an example of what I mean. *Bloomberg Businessweek* recently published [a 38,000 word essay](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) entitled "What is Code?."
 And if you read this essay, it is hard to shake the impression that it makes more sense of